Tips for Choosing a Specialty Tax Provider:

 Is your firm a licensed engineering firm?
 What is your license number?

 ETS is a licensed engineering firm (Professional Engineering License No. 27824) – not a consulting firm that simply hires outside engineers as needed on a contractor basis.
 EPAct clearly states that energy and cost segregation studies should only be completed by licensed engineering firms with licensed engineers.
 The fact is that only a licensed engineering firm should be signing the final reports.
-To the best of our knowledge, we are one of the only firms in the country that is a nationally-licensed engineering firm with specific engineering licenses in the many jurisdictions where we work, which is an IRS requirement and compliance issue.
+To the best of our knowledge, we are one of the only firms in the country that is a licensed engineering firm with specific engineering licenses in the many jurisdictions where we work, which is an IRS requirement and compliance issue.
 Section 179D provisions mandate that the licensed engineer performing the work sign their name to the certificate, and the engineer be licensed in the jurisdiction of the property being analyzed.

 What are your Errors & Omissions insurance limits and who is your carrier?